* Li Ka-shing to retire after annual general meeting on May 10

 * Li will stay on as senior adviser to the group

-* Son Victor Li will take over the reins of the business (Adds quotes, comment)
+* Victor Li will take over the reins of the business (Adds quotes and details)

-HONG KONG, March 16 (Reuters) - Hong Kong's richest man, Li Ka-shing, announced his retirement as chairman of CK Hutchison Holdings Ltd on Friday, bringing to a close a rags-to-riches story that made him a hero in the freewheeling capitalist hub.
+HONG KONG, March 16 (Reuters) - Hong Kong's richest man, Li Ka-shing, announced his retirement as chairman of CK Hutchison Holdings Ltd, bringing to a close a rags-to-riches story that made him a hero in the freewheeling capitalist hub.

 While Hong Kong's adoration of the billionaire and his story has waned somewhat in recent years, he is still stepping aside from one of Asia's most outward-looking empires, spanning more than 50 countries and 323,000 employees at last count.

-Li will, as expected, stay on as senior adviser.
+Li will stay on as senior adviser to the group.
 His eldest son Victor Li, who was named successor several years ago, will take over the reins of the business.
 Victor, already on the board, is seen as a steady hand unlikely to change course.

 "I've always said I could go on a trip anytime, the company would still run the same way," Li said as he announced his retirement.

 During his tenure, Li had increased the pace of overseas acquisitions, helping boost the group's profits with growth in the European telecoms business offsetting a drop in the value of the British business following Brexit.